Disclosure: The Drury Plaza Hotel Broadview sponsored this post; however, all opinions are my own. I took all of the photos.

 PRO TIP: Customers are expected to pay at the counter.

-The owners prepare burgers, chicken tenders, and loaded burger bowls from a permanent food truck spot.
+The owners prepare burgers, chicken tenders, and loaded burger bowls at a permanent food-truck spot.
 Patio tables are nearby, but it was a windy day, so I chose to dine in my car.

 A married couple has been serving pulled pork, ribs, brisket, and hot link sandwiches and dinners to hungry barbecue fans since 2017.
 Her homemade cole slaw is scrumptious.